hiso-nz/nzhts/IG publisher validation/Data standards workshop guidance/Overview.md

 This track will provide:
 - a very brief overview of the FHIR terminology ecosystem (below on this page)
-- an example IG to update to get validation working using an authoritative server as an exercise (see exercise section below)
+- an example IG using an exp-params.json to ensure a specific authoritative server is used
-- a working example (solution also below)
+- guidance on how to use NZHTS for validation of SNOMED NZ edition

 ## The FHIR Terminology Ecosystem Framework